kubernetes/kops/docs/node_authorization.md

 #### **Enabling the Node Authorization Service**

-Enabling the node authorization service is as follows;
+Enabling the node authorization service is as follows; firstly you must enable the feature flag as node authorization is still experimental; export KOPS_FEATURE_FLAGS=EnableNodeAuthorization

 ```
 # in the cluster spec